yashbhalla/LucasSquarePyramid/README.md

 ### The following project has been developed by Shrey Gupta and Yash Bhalla

+We experimented with Pony Lang to build a parallelized solution for the Lucas Square Pyramid, leveraging its actor model for efficient concurrency and optimized performance by tuning the workload chunk size per worker.
+Through this, we explored Pony's capability in handling large computations with minimal overhead.

 ### 1. Optimal Size of the Work Unit
 Through experimentation, we determined that a work unit size of chunkSize based on the formula (n / workerCount).max(1) provides the best performance for our implementation.
 This size was chosen because it optimizes the balance between parallel processing and individual worker workload.